skofic/data-dictionary-management/docs/_collection.md

 ------
-This value should identify a specific database collection, the value should not necessarily match the actual collection name, but it must match a specific collection.
+This value should identify a specific database collection, the value should not necessarily match the actual collection name, but it must be unique among the database collection references.